 Winning by Volume

-I came across a story on the Lifehacker site that told of a young, ‘starting out’ stand up comedian who had a gig in a club where Jerry Seinfeld was performing.
-Backstage the young newbie comic approached Seinfeld and asked him for any hints that he could use for his career.
+I came across a story on the Lifehacker site about a young, ‘starting out’ stand-up comedian who had a gig in a club where Jerry Seinfeld was performing.
+Backstage, the young newbie comic approached Seinfeld and asked him for any hints that he could use for his career.

 Seinfeld shared his secret to developing your skills and following your passion.
-He said to the comic that he needs to write every day, starting today, and at the close of the day put a big red X on the calendar.
-No matter how inspired or uninspired he was, he would need to write every day and after a short time, he would have an entire ‘chain’ of X’s along the calendar weeks.
+He told the comic that he needed to write every day, starting today, and at the close of the day, put a big red X on the calendar.
+No matter how inspired or uninspired he was, he would need to write every day, and after a short time, he would have an entire ‘chain’ of Xs along the calendar weeks.

-The point was made that the quality of the work was not a major issue, but the consistency of not breaking the chain was the most important factor.
+The quality of the work was not a major issue, but the most important factor was consistency in not breaking the chain.

-I often encourage my teenage students to ‘win by volume’.
-In other words, study so much that when I ask them a question, it is not the first time they have heard it.
+I often encourage my teenage students to ‘win by volume’—that is, to study so much that when I ask them a question, it is not the first time they have heard it.

 We see this concept being lived out in many celebrated achievers.